litebird/litebird_sim/docs/source/mapmaking.rst

 coordinate system you want via the parameter `output_coordinates`.
 This is how it should be called::

-    result = lbs.make_binned_map(nside=128, obs=obs)
+    result = lbs.make_binned_map(nside=128, observations=observations)
-    healpy.mollview(result.binned_map)
+    healpy.mollview(result.binned_map[0])

-(The pointing information is included in the :class:`.Observation`, alternatively pointings can be provided as a list of numpy arrays.)
+The pointing information is obtained from the :class:`.Observation` (either using the precomputed pointing or computed on the fly), alternatively pointings can be provided as a list of numpy arrays.
 The result is an instance of the class :class:`.BinnerResult` and contains both the I/Q/U maps and the covariance matrix.

-The function :func:`.make_binned_map` has a high level interface in the class :class:`.Simulation` that bins the content of the observations into maps The syntax is identical to :func:`.make_binned_map`::
+The function :func:`.make_binned_map` has a high level interface in the class :class:`.Simulation` that bins the content of the observations into maps.
+The syntax is identical to :func:`.make_binned_map`::

     result = sim.make_binned_map(nside=nside)
-    healpy.mollview(result.binned_map)
+    healpy.mollview(result.binned_map[0])

 The :class:`.BinnerResult` contains the field ``binned_map``, which